Hamburg Noir

 At one point, Ratz tells Case: “Listen to the fear.
 Maybe it’s your friend.”
 You don’t get more hardboiled than that.

 Finally, Gibson mixes past, present, and future into delicious contradictions.
-For example, one of Case’s mentors, Julius Deane, is 135 years old.
+For example, one of Case’s mentors, Julius (“Jule”) Deane, is 135 years old.
 “His primary hedge against ageing was a yearly pilgrimage to Tokyo, where genetic surgeons reset the code of his DNA,” but “his primary gratification seemed to lie in his devotion to ... meticulous reconstructions of garments of the previous century.”
 He “affected prescription glasses” and sucked on ginger bonbons “wrapped in blue and white checkered paper.”
 After Deane betrays Case, Molly takes care of business, handing Case “a blood-flecked bag of preserved ginger” without comment.

-Although there have been a number of proposed film adaptations of Neuromancer, none have gone anywhere good.
-In 1995, Sony Pictures made an unfitting film adaptation of Johnny Mneumonic, a Gibson short story that introduced the Molly character and a Case equivalent.
-The studio took a screenplay by Gibson and tried to turn it into an blockbuster action movie with Keanu Reeves in the lead role, with predictably bad results.
-Not surprisingly, Gibson wanted nothing to do with the final cut.
+Although there have been a number of proposed film adaptations of Neuromancer, until now, none have gone anywhere.
+In 1995, Sony Pictures made a film out of Johnny Mneumonic, the Gibson short story that introduced the Molly character and a Case equivalent.